i0dheerajdileep/LexiQuest/readme.md

 - **JavaScript Backend Logic:** Our backend logic and server-side functionality were developed using JavaScript.
 This includes server logic for handling user data, interactions, and game-related processes.

-- **Database: Firestore Database:** "Nurique" leverages Firestore, a NoSQL cloud database provided by Firebase.
+- **Database: Firestore Database:** "Lexiquest" leverages Firestore, a NoSQL cloud database provided by Firebase.
 Firestore was used to store user profiles, progress data, and game-related information.
 It enables real-time data synchronization and ensures that user information is readily available and consistently updated.

 ### Development Workflow:

-The development process for "Nurique" followed an agile methodology, allowing for ongoing iterations and improvements based on user feedback.
+The development process for "Lexiquest" followed an agile methodology, allowing for ongoing iterations and improvements based on user feedback.
 Regular testing and quality assurance ensured that the platform met high standards of performance and reliability.

 ## Challenges we ran into